 Eighteen-wheelers have much larger fuel tanks than the average passenger vehicle.
 Accidents can damage fuel tanks, causing fuel to spill out, which may result in large fires breaking out.
 Victims may sustain burns ranging in severity, causing scarring or even death.

-Consult Our Truck Accident Lawyers Right Now
+Consult Our Lawyers Today

 If you were injured in a truck crash, you should strongly consider contacting a truck accident attorney for legal representation.

 Pfeifer, Morgan & Stesiak's personal injury lawyers in South Bend know how to construct a strong case that can help improve your chances of recovering the compensation you deserve for your medical bills, lost wages, and pain and suffering.

 Our lawyers have thorough knowledge of laws governing the trucking industry and know how to apply that knowledge to your claim.

 Request a free, no-obligation case consultation today.
 There are no legal fees unless you collect compensation for your injuries.